Lead Generation Glossary: 100 Terms You Ought To Know

 #30 Drip marketing campaigns:

 They are an automated set of emails that are sent out over a specific period of time.
 The purpose is to engage with leads and push them onto the next stages of the purchase funnel.
-For example, if someone has registered for a product webinar, but haven’t yet pulled the purchase trigger, you may want to send them a case study which will act as a social proof and perhaps elicit a purchase or a sales query.
+For example, if someone has registered for a product webinar, but hasn’t yet pulled the purchase trigger, you may want to send them a case study that will act as a social proof and perhaps elicit a purchase or a sales query.

-An ebook is a lead magnet which provides comprehensive information on a specific topic or list of topics.
+An ebook is a lead magnet that provides comprehensive information on a specific topic or list of topics.
 It is a useful method to build thought leadership as well as generate and nurture leads.

 #32 Email bounce rate:

 It is a small percentage of sent messages or emails.
 These messages were not delivered to a recipient’s inbox ergo bounced.
 A high bounce rate indicates an out-of-date list with invalid or not-in-use email addresses.

 Next up in the lead generation glossary is email marketing – a component of digital marketing.
 Here emails are sent to subscribers, leads and customers to engage with, promote or upsell a company’s products and services.